Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 7 September 2025 15.28.55 UTC
+- WIB: Minggu, 7 September 2025 16.23.08 UTC
-- WITA: Minggu, 7 September 2025 16.28.55 UTC
+- WITA: Minggu, 7 September 2025 17.23.08 UTC
-- WIT: Minggu, 7 September 2025 17.28.55 UTC
+- WIT: Minggu, 7 September 2025 18.23.08 UTC

 Kutipan Inspiratif:
-"The human spirit needs places where nature has not been rearranged by the hand of man."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: nature
+Kategori: friendship